dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mux.md

 ) -> Iterable[DltResource]:
 ```

-The `views_resource` function is another resource function that retrieves metadata about video views from yesterday.

-It makes a request to the Mux API's ”*video-views*” endpoint, using the provided  ”*mux_api_access_token” and “mux_api_secret_key”* for authentication.

-It retrieves video views data for a specific timeframe (yesterday) and yields the data for each view as a “*DltResouce*” object.

-### **Create Your Data Loading Pipeline using Mux verified source**
+The arguments `mux_api_access_token`, `mux_api_secret_key` and `limit` are the same as described [above](#resource-assets_resource) in "asset_resource".

+### Create your own pipeline

-If you wish to create your own pipelines, you can leverage the above source and resource functions.
+If you wish to create your own pipelines, you can leverage source and resource methods from this

-To create your data pipeline, follow these steps:
+verified source.

-1. Configure the pipeline by specifying the pipeline name, destination, and dataset.
-To read more about pipeline configuration, please refer to our [documentation here.](https://dlthub.com/docs/general-usage/pipeline)
+1. Configure the pipeline by specifying the pipeline name, destination, and dataset as follows:

     ```python
     pipeline = dlt.pipeline(